zsakowitz/ithkuil/README.md

 ## Features

 `@zsnout/ithkuil` can generate (as of May 29, 2023), parse (as of July 6, 2023),
-and create script for (as of August 1, 2023) every kind of word in Ithkuil,
+create block script for (as of August 1, 2023), and gloss (as of August 25, 2023) every kind of word in Ithkuil, including:
-including:

 - Formatives
 - Specialized Cs-root formatives